KODM: History

 Within a few months, KODM was moved from the bank building to new facilities in a strip mall called Market Place, located at University and Parkway in Odessa.
 Program consultant Lee Randall was contracted to re-format the programming and to position it for a broader audience with wider advertiser appeal.
 One of the more positive changes made was the teaming of Dave Perkins and Kathy Redwine as hosts of the morning show.
 Rodney Scott, an overnight DJ who stayed on from KUFO, made several "after work" morning show appearances.
 His contribution became so popular that he relinquished his overnight duties and became a permanent member of the morning team.
 Other staff disc jockeys included Kacey Caldemeyer, Keri Teegarden (from KUFO), program director Brad Holcomb, and Will Wallace.
 Brad's brother, Gordon, served as sales manager.

 During its four-year run as an East/West Broadcasting property, "FM98" dominated the Arbitron ratings and enjoyed massive popularity among adults, particularly women.
 At a Business Appreciation luncheon held in May, 1987, the Odessa Chamber of Commerce honored KODM with the Business Excellence Award for 1986, citing KODM's "...firm belief in Odessa and the area's economic future."
 The award was presented to station partner and manager Bill Gruber by Bill Griffin, then-president of the Odessa Chamber.
-KODM was again sold in May 1989, to New York-based D&F Broadcasting (KROD/KLAQ in El Paso) based in New York.
+KODM was again sold in May 1989, to New York-based D&F Broadcasting (KROD/KLAQ in El Paso).
 At that time, many of its staffers moved on to other ventures; Dave Perkins was hired by WGAR FM in Cleveland, Ohio, where his morning show became one of the top five in the Cleveland market.

 On April 7, 2017, KODM rebranded as "Mix 97.9", with no change in format.